Anne Arundel Special Education Citizen’s Advisory Committee (SECAC)

-To advise and provide meaningful input to Anne Arundel County Public Schools regarding the achievement of a Free and Appropriate Education for students with disabilities or special needs in Anne Arundel County.
+To advise Anne Arundel County Public Schools regarding students with disabilities or special needs.

-Work collaboratively with the AACPS Director of Special Education and community stakeholders to identify priorities, goals and potential solutions designed to improve achievement and outcomes of students with disabilities or special needs within AACPS.
+Work collaboratively with the AACPS Director of Special Education and stakeholders to advise of issues, priorities, goals and potential solutions designed to improve achievement and outcomes of students with disabilities or special needs.